DerpfestPlus/.github/profile/README.md

 We currently support Android 14, with the latest security patches from Google.
 Status: February 2024

 Besides we kinda lowkey support Android 13 as well, with the backported latest security patches from Google.
-Status: February 2024
+Status: March 2024

 ### Maybe what you need